 Feeder: They favor large tube, large hopper, and platform feeders.
 They also feed on the ground.

-Presence: The house sparrow is a year-round resident in Alberta and can be expected at backyard bird feeders throughout the year.
+Presence: The House Sparrow is an introduced, ubiquitous year-round resident in Alberta.
+This highly adapted species does not migrate and can be expected at backyard bird feeders daily throughout all months of the year.

 Behavior: It can be aggressive to other birds at feeders.
 Dominant over same-sized and smaller birds.